FNLookup/data/festival/docs/Leaderboards/EventIDs.md

 Event ID: `alltime_su_type` <br/>
 Event Window ID: `alltime`

 Querying this Event ID and Event Window ID will allow up to 100 pages of entries.

-This type of Event ID and Event Window ID currently only works on Season 7 songs.
+This event ID and window are now used by default as the leaderboard API requests made by Fortnite.